Arium Waiver Program

-General FAQ
+General FAQ's

 While enrollment in the waiver program is an alternative to the renters insurance requirement in the lease, the waiver program may not provide the resident with the same level of protection as would be the case if the resident had obtained a renters insurance policy.
 A renters insurance policy typically has two coverage parts: (1) personal liability insurance; and (2) personal property insurance for the resident’s personal property that provides protection beyond the resident’s unit.
 Personal liability insurance provides the resident policyholder with protection against claims resulting from bodily injury to other people (including medical payments to others) and property damage to third party property.
-Accordingly, it may be in the best interest of a resident to purchase a renters insurance policy to have broader personal liability and personal property protection in place for such resident.
+Accordingly, it may be in the best interest of a resident to purchase a renters insurance policy to have broader personal liability and personal property protection in place.

 The waiver program has a $500 per claim deductible.
 A deductible is the amount of money that an enrolled resident is responsible for absorbing before the waiver program pays a claim.
 If a resident’s rental unit is enrolled in the waiver program, then such enrolled resident is not required to pay any amount out of pocket, but it is the amount that gets deducted from any claim payment.
 For example, if a fire destroyed an enrolled resident’s $1,000 mattress, the waiver program claim payment would be $500: $1,000 minus the $500 deductible.